+Equation 6 assumes that the sediment yield per mm of storm precipitation is constant over the year, and that the size distribution of storms has no effect on SSYEV, though there is some evidence that SSYEV increases exponentially with storm size (Lewis et al., 2001; Rankl, 2004).
+Equation 6 also ignores sediment yield during non-storm periods, which is justified by the low SSC and Q observed between storms.

-Data Collection Methods
+3.4.
+Field Data Collection

-Data on precipitation (P), water discharge (Q), suspended sediment concentration (SSC) and turbidity (T) were collected during four field campaigns: January-March, 2012, February-July 2013, January-March 2014, and October-December 2014, and several intervening periods of unattended monitoring by instruments with data loggers.
+Data on precipitation (P), water discharge (Q), suspended sediment concentration (SSC) and turbidity (T) were collected during four field campaigns: January-March 2012, February-July 2013, January-March 2014, and October-December 2014, and several intervening periods of unattended monitoring by instruments with data loggers.
 Field sampling campaigns were scheduled to coincide with the period of most frequent storms in the November-May wet season, though large storms were sampled throughout the year.

-Precipitation
+3.4.1.
+Precipitation (P)

-Precipitation (P) was measured at three locations in Faga'alu watershed using Rainwise RAINEW tipping-bucket rain gages (RG1 and RG2) and a Vantage Pro Weather Station (Wx) (Figure 1).
-Data at RG2 was only recorded January-March, 2012, to determine a relationship between elevation and precipitation in the LOWER subwatershed.
-While previous data suggest that precipitation increases with elevation (Izuka et al., 2005), here we do not calculate watershed-mean precipitation, and instead use precipitation depth at RG1 to indicate the depth of rainfall during a storm event.
-Most sheetwash and rill erosion, which depends on rainfall intensity and erosivity, occurred at the quarry, near the location of RG1.
-Rainfall data from RG1 is therefore most representative of rainfall at the quarry.
-The total event precipitation (Psum) and event Erosivity Index (EI30) were calculated using data from RG1, with data gaps filled by 15 min interval precipitation data from Wx.
+P was measured at three locations in Faga'alu watershed using Rainwise RAINEW tipping-bucket rain gages (RG1 and RG2) and a Vantage Pro Weather Station (Wx) (Figure 1).
+Data at RG2 was only recorded January-March, 2012 to determine a relationship between elevation and precipitation in the LOWER subwatershed.
+The total event precipitation (Psum) and event Erosivity Index (EI30) were calculated using data from RG1, with data gaps filled by 15 minute interval precipitation data from Wx.

-Water Discharge
+3.4.2.
+Water Discharge (Q)

 Stream gaging sites were chosen to take advantage of an existing control structure (FG1) and a stabilized stream cross section (FG3) (Duvert et al, 2010).
-At FG1 and FG3, Q was calculated from stream stage measurements taken at 15 minute intervals and a stage-Q rating curve calibrated to manual Q measurements.
-Q was measured in the field under both baseflow and stormflow conditions by the area-velocity method (AV) using a Marsh-McBirney flowmeter to measure flow velocity and channel surveys of cross-sectional area (Harrelson et al., 1994; Turnipseed and Sauer, 2010).
-The highest recorded stage was higher than the highest stage with measured Q, so the stage-Q rating at FG3 was extrapolated using Manning's equation, calibrating Manning's n (0.067) to the Q measurements.
-At FG1, the flow control structure is a masonry ogee spillway crest of a defunct stream capture.
-Since The highest recorded stage (120 cm) was higher than the highest stage with measured Q (17 cm), and the flow structure did not meet the assumptions for using Manning's equation to predict flow, the HEC-RAS model was used to create the stage-Q relationship (Brunner, 2010).
-See Appendix 2 for details of the cross sections and rating curves.
+At FG1 and FG3, Q was calculated from stream stage measurements taken at 15 minute intervals using HOBO pressure transducers (PT) and a stage-Q rating curve calibrated to manual Q measurements.
+Q was measured manually in the field under both baseflow and stormflow conditions by the area-velocity method (AV) using a Marsh-McBirney flowmeter (Harrelson et al., 1994; Turnipseed and Sauer, 2010).
+The PTs recorded stages that exceeded the highest stage with manually-measured Q, so the stage-Q rating at FG3 was extrapolated using Manning's equation, calibrating Manning's n (0.067) to the Q measurements.
+At FG1, the flow control structure is a masonry spillway crest of a defunct stream capture.
+The highest stage recorded by the PT (120 cm) exceeded the highest stage with manually-measured Q (17 cm), and the flow structure did not meet the assumptions for using Manning's equation to predict flow, so the HEC-RAS model was used to create the stage-Q relationship (Brunner, 2010).
+See Appendix B for details of the cross sections and rating curves.